rz1027/DNS-Attack-Detection/README.md

 Pre-Stage:

 *Create a test environment to test the codes (done using a virtual machines and spawning a local docker network to test on)
-\n*Familiarization with DNS, local DNS spoofing attack, and its countermeasures.
+*Familiarization with DNS, local DNS spoofing attack, and its countermeasures.

 Stage 1: